-In the high accuracy treatment, cooperative strategies, i.e., other strategies than All-D, Random with the cooperation rate no more than 0.5 and g-TFT which are less cooperative than Random-0.5 (g-TFT-0.5-r(b), g-TFT-0.375-r(b), g-TFT-0.25-r(b), and g-TFT-0.125-r(b)), exceed non-cooperative strategies, i.e., All-D, Random with the cooperation rate no more than 0.5, and g-TFT with is less cooperative than Random-0.5 (g-TFT-0.5-r(b), g-TFT-0.375-r(b), g-TFT-0.25-r(b), and g-TFT-0.125-r(b)).
-The share of the cooperative strategies is 83.9%, and that of the non-cooperative strategies is the rest, which is 16.1%.
+In the high accuracy treatment, cooperative strategies (i.e., strategies other than All-D, Random with a cooperation rate of no more than 0.5, and g-TFT that is less cooperative than Random-0.5 (g-TFT-0.5-r(b), g-TFT-0.375-r(b), g-TFT-0.25-r(b), and g-TFT-0.125-r(b)))exceed non-cooperative strategies (i.e., All-D, Random with a cooperation rate of no more than 0.5, and g-TFT that is less cooperative than Random-0.5 (g-TFT-0.5-r(b), g-TFT-0.375-r(b), g-TFT-0.25-r(b), and g-TFT-0.125-r(b))).
+The share of cooperative strategies is 83.9%, and that of the non-cooperative strategies is the remainder, 16.1%.
 The latter share is statistically significantly smaller than the former (p < 0.001).
-Although there are considerable heterogeneities in the strategies our subjects follow as seen in Table 8, most of our subjects take cooperative strategies in the high accuracy treatment.
+Although there are considerable heterogeneities in the strategies our subjects follow, as Table 8 shows, most of our subjects adopt cooperative strategies in the high accuracy treatment.

-On the contrary, our subjects tend to take non-cooperative strategies more in the low accuracy treatment.
-The share of cooperative strategies drops to 34.7% and the non-cooperative strategies share 65.3%.
+On the contrary, our subjects tend to adopt non-cooperative strategies more in the low accuracy treatment.
+The share of cooperative strategies drops to 34.7% and the non-cooperative strategies' share is 65.3%.
 The share of non-cooperative strategies in the low accuracy treatment is statistically significantly larger than that in the high accuracy treatment (p < 0.001).
-Individually, the share of All-D is the most, which is 19.0%.
+Individually, the share of All-D is the most, that is, 19%.

-The finding that the share of non-cooperative strategies is considerable in the low accuracy treatment is consistent with the previous finding in Section 6 that the round 1 cooperation rate remains low, reaching to only 43.3% in the low accuracy treatment.
+The finding that the share of non-cooperative strategies is considerable in the low accuracy treatment is consistent with the previous finding in Section 6 that the round 1 cooperation rate remains low, reaching only 43.3% in the low accuracy treatment.
 Here, our SFEM estimates further indicate that indeed more than half of our subjects follow non-cooperative strategies in the low accuracy treatment.

-This result on the large share of non-cooperative strategies is somewhat surprising given that the payoff parameters and discount factor are conductive to the g-TFT cooperative equilibria even in the low accuracy treatment.
-The complexity of the equilibrium cooperative strategy is not the primary impediment to follow cooperative strategies since the equilibrium cooperative strategy in the low accuracy treatment is approximately TFT in our experimental setup, which is quite simple to implement.
-Rather, our result implies that the poor signal quality in the low accuracy treatment somewhat strongly discourages our subjects to take cooperative strategies.
+This result regarding the large share of non-cooperative strategies is somewhat surprising given that the payoff parameters and discount factor are conductive to the g-TFT cooperative equilibria even in the low accuracy treatment.
+The complexity of the equilibrium cooperative strategy is not the primary impediment to follow cooperative strategies, since the equilibrium cooperative strategy in the low accuracy treatment is approximately TFT in our experimental setup, which is quite simple to implement.
+Rather, our result implies that the poor signal quality in the low accuracy treatment somewhat strongly discourages our subjects from adopting cooperative strategies.

 With respect to this point, Fudenberg, Rand, and Dreber (2012) reported in their imperfect public monitoring experiment that the frequencies of cooperative strategies drop significantly as the level of noise is increased from 1/16 to 1/8.
-Our study demonstrates that, even by drastically changing signal noise from 1/10 to 4/10 in imperfect private monitoring, similarly the poorer signal quality indeed discourages our subjects to take cooperative strategies even if the experimental parameters are conductive to cooperate.
+Our study demonstrates that, even by drastically changing signal noise from 1/10 to 4/10 in imperfect private monitoring, similarly, the poorer signal quality indeed discourages our subjects from adopting cooperative strategies even if the experimental parameters are conductive for cooperation.

-RESULT 1-b: Most of our subjects take cooperative strategies in the high accuracy treatment, while in the low accuracy treatment, many of our subjects take non-cooperative strategies.
+RESULT 1-b: Most of our subjects adopt cooperative strategies in the high accuracy treatment, while in the low accuracy treatment, many of our subjects adopt non-cooperative strategies.